 In more recent years, private Medicare Advantage plans are becoming more popular.
 In 2021 there were more than 26 million Medicare beneficiaries enrolled.
 Sixteen carriers are currently offering Medicare Advantage plans in Arizona.

-Medicare Advantage Plans Offers in Arizona
+Medicare Advantage plans offered in Arizona

 There are more specific Advantage plans within Arizona that you can choose.
 Below, we will list Arizona Medicare Advantage plans with a zero-dollar premium, those with a zero-dollar drug deductible, those with a 5-star rating, and those with Part B reduction.

-Medicare Advantage Plans with a Zero Dollar Premium in Arizona
+Medicare Advantage plans with a zero-dollar premium in Arizona

 As you can see, Humana offers a Local PPO plan but has one of the highest maximum out-of-pocket (MOOP) costs.
 The star rating, however, is a 4, which is excellent.